Install GVM Vulnerability Scanner on Ubuntu 24.04

 sudo make install

 Next, copy the web interface configs.
-Replace kifarunix user with your privileged system user.
+Replace kifarunix user with your privileged user.

 ls -1 /usr/local/share/gvm/gsad/web